pulumi/docs/reference/pkg/nodejs/@pulumi/aws/rds/index.md

 ```

 The type of source that will be generating the events.
+Valid options are `db-instance`, `db-security-group`, `db-parameter-group`, `db-snapshot`, `db-cluster` or `db-cluster-snapshot`.
+If not set, all sources will be subscribed to.

 <h3 class="pdoc-member-header">
 <a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-aws/blob/master/sdk/nodejs/rds/eventSubscription.ts#L55">property tags</a>